wentasah/novaboot/README.md

     booting them.
 This option can be given multiple times.
 After sending commands from each option novaboot waits for U-Boot _prompt_.

+    If the command contains string _$NB\_MYIP_ then this string is replaced by IPv4 address of eth0 interface.

 ## Target interaction phase

 In this phase, target's serial output is redirected to stdout and if